-Based on the current legal and biological status of the subspecies and the need for management flexibility, and in accordance with section 10(j) of the Act, we propose to designate all Oregon silverspot butterflies released within the boundaries of the NEP areas as members of the NEP.
+Based on the current legal and biological status of the subspecies and the need for management flexibility, and in accordance with section 10(j) of the Act, we are designating all Oregon silverspot butterflies released within the boundaries of the NEP areas as members of the NEP.
 Such designation allows us to establish special protective regulations for management of Oregon silverspot butterflies.

 With the experimental population designation, the relevant population is treated as threatened for purposes of section 9 of the Act, regardless of the species' designation elsewhere in its range.
 Treating the experimental population as threatened allows us the discretion to devise management programs and specific regulations for such a population.
-Section 4(d) of the Act allows us to adopt any regulations that are necessary and advisable to provide for the conservation of a threatened species.
 When designating an experimental population, the general regulations that extend most section 9 prohibitions to threatened species do not apply to that species, and the section 10(j) rule contains the prohibitions and exemptions necessary and advisable to conserve that species.

-The 10(j) rule would further the conservation of the subspecies by facilitating its reintroduction into two areas of suitable habitat within its historical range.
-The rule would provide assurances to landowners and development interests that the reintroduction of Oregon silverspot butterflies will not interfere with natural resource developments or with human activities (although the Act's section 7(a)(2) consultation requirements would still apply on Nestucca Bay NWR).
+The 10(j) rule will further the conservation of the subspecies by facilitating its reintroduction into two areas of suitable habitat within its historical range.
+The rule provides assurances to landowners and development interests that the reintroduction of Oregon silverspot butterflies will not interfere with natural resource developments or with human activities (although the Act's section 7(a)(2) consultation requirements would still apply on Nestucca Bay NWR).
 Without such assurances, some landowners and developers, as well as the State, would object to the reintroduction of Oregon silverspot butterflies to these two areas.
-Except as provided for under sections $10(a)(\bar{1})(A)$ and 10(e) of the Act, or as described in this proposed NEP rule, take of any member of the Oregon silverspot butterfly NEP will be prohibited under the Act.
+Except as described in this NEP rule, take of any member of the Oregon silverspot butterfly NEP will continue to be prohibited under the Act.

-Extent to Which the Reintroduced Population May Be Affected by Land Management Within the Proposed NEP
+Extent to Which the Reintroduced Population May Be Affected by Land Management Within the NEP

-We conclude that the effects of Federal, State, or private actions and activities will not pose a threat to Oregon silverspot butterfly establishment and persistence at Saddle Mountain SNA or the Nestucca Bay NWR because the best information, including activities currently occurring in Oregon silverspot butterfly populations range wide, indicates that activities currently occurring, or likely to occur, at prospective reintroduction sites within proposed NEP areas are compatible with the species' recovery.
-The reintroduced Oregon silverspot butterfly populations would be managed by OPRD and the Service, and would be protected from major development activities through the following mechanisms:
+We conclude that the effects of Federal, State, or private actions and activities will not pose a threat to Oregon silverspot butterfly establishment and persistence at Saddle Mountain SNA or the Nestucca Bay NWR because the best information, including activities currently occurring in Oregon silverspot butterfly populations rangewide, indicates that activities currently occurring, or likely to occur, at prospective reintroduction sites within NEP areas are compatible with the species' recovery.
+The reintroduced Oregon silverspot butterfly populations will be managed by OPRD and the Service, and protected from major development activities through the following mechanisms:

 (1) Development activities and timber harvests are not expected to occur in the Saddle Mountain SNA, which is protected as a special botanical area.
-Trail maintenance and other park maintenance activities would continue to occur within the proposed NEP area. but are expected to have minimal impact on the butterfly meadow habitat areas due to the terrain and steepness of the slopes.
+Trail maintenance and other park maintenance activities will continue to occur within the NEP area, but are expected to have minimal impact on the butterfly meadow habitat areas due to the terrain and steepness of the slopes.
 Because of the rugged nature of the area, and also to protect the important botanical resources at this site, maintenance activities in this area are generally limited to trail maintenance by hand crews, with minimal impacts on the meadow areas.
-Additionally, the proposed Oregon silverspot butterfly NEP area at Saddle Mountain SNA would be protected by the Oregon State regulations prohibiting collection of animals on State lands (Oregon Administrative Rule (OAR) 736-010-0055(2)(d)).
-Private timberlands surrounding the SNA do not contain suitable butterfly habitat, and therefore activities on adjacent lands are not expected to impact the butterfly.
+Additionally, the Oregon silverspot butterfly NEP area at Saddle Mountain SNA will be protected by the Oregon State regulations prohibiting collection of animals on State lands (Oregon Administrative Rule (OAR) 736-010-0055(2)(d)).
+Private timberlands surrounding the SNA do not contain suitable butterfly habitat, and, therefore, activities on adjacent lands are not expected to impact the butterfly.